-- Be available to provide prompt and proper first aid treatment; - Be stored out of reach of a child; - Be periodically inventoried to ensure the supplies have not expired; - If reusable be sanitized and maintained in a sanitary manner; - Include: liquid soap, adhesive bandages, sterile gauze, medical tape, scissors, thermometer, flashlight, cold pack, first aid book, disposable gloves, and a CPR mouthpiece protector.
+- Be available to provide prompt and proper first aid treatment; - Be stored out of reach of a child; - Be periodically inventoried to ensure the supplies have not expired; - If reusable be sanitized and maintained in a sanitary manner; - Include: liquid soap, adhesive bandages, sterile gauze, medical tape, scissors, thermometer, flashlight, cold pack, first aid book, disposable gloves, and a cardiopulmonary resuscitation mouthpiece protector.

-Certified family child care homes (922 KAR 2:100) The provider shall [Sec 15 (4-5)]:
+The provider shall [Sec 15 (4-5)]:

-- Maintain first aid supplies that is easily accessible for use in an emergency and inaccessible to the children in care. - Wash superficial wounds with soap and water before bandaging. - A fully equipped first aid kit contains the following non-expired items: adhesive bandages, sterile gauze, medical tape, scissors, thermometer, disposable gloves, and CPR mouthpiece.
+- Maintain first aid supplies that is easily accessible for use in an emergency and inaccessible to the children in care. - Wash superficial wounds with soap and water before bandaging.

+A fully equipped first aid kit contains the following non-expired items: adhesive bandages, sterile gauze, medical tape, scissors, thermometer, disposable gloves, and CPR mouthpiece.

-The provider shall [Sec 3 (12)]:
+Registered Child Care Provider (922 KAR 2:180) The provider shall [Sec 3 (12)]: